Barth Syndrome Trust logo

 Dentist – consultation if there are overcrowding issues

-Clinical Nurse Specialist – to ensure effective communication between all parties involved and to provide holistic and patient centred care of the highest standard.
+Clinical Nurse Specialist (CNS) – to ensure effective communication between all parties involved and to provide holistic and patient centred care of the highest standard.
 The CNS will visit affected families at home and school and will provide information and training in all matters pertaining to the proper management of Barth syndrome

 Who should be referred for testing?